-Estelle Bryne, Elklan tutor, in her final post on delivering modified Elklan training in a voluntary capacity in Kazakhstan:
+Estelle Byrne, Elklan tutor, continues her blog on her experience delivering modified Elklan training in a voluntary capacity in Kazakhstan:

 So I have made it through my first week in Astana with a pretty full timetable of sessions for staff and parents.

 The school is very small and runs on a shoestring, receiving no government funding and dependent on charitable donations.
 They have about 20 children on either morning or afternoon programmes and are practicing TEACCH principles.
 A couple of children use a version of PECS, and they do seem to have lots of visual cues and schedules, and Autism Timers around.

 I have been emphasising to the staff the need for caution when it comes to symbols, and since they’ve had a go at the symbol hierarchy practical, I think they understand symbols aren’t appropriate for every child.